samuelajala01/samuelajala01/README.md

 Hi, I'm Sam, Robotics and ML enthusiast.
+I'm currently studying Electronics and Computer Engineering at the Lagos State University.

 I started exploring tech domains in 2017 out of curiosity and have explored a lot.
 I don't like limited knowledge so I'm more of a generalist than specialist.
 What really piques my interest are domains that allows me build stuff.

+Fun fact: I'm addicted to Chess
 - 🌱 status: Currently exploring the ML/DS field

 - Fun fact: I'm addicted to Chess